nmantani/FileInsight-plugins/README.txt

 * Reverse order
   Reverse order of selected region

+* Swap nibbles
+  Swap each pair of nibbles of selected region

 * Swap two bytes
   Swap each pair of bytes of selected region